GabeStah/Airbrake.io/Exceptions/.NET/Airbrake.Data.SqlTypes.SqlTypeException/text.md

-TODO: Replace `sql` with `SqlTypeException`

 # .NET Exceptions - System.Data.SqlTypes.SqlTypeException

 Fast approaching the conclusion of our current [__.NET Exception Handling__](https://airbrake.io/blog/dotnet-exception-handling/exception-class-hierarchy) series, today we'll be looking into the **System.Data.SqlTypes.SqlTypeException**.
-The appearance of an `sql` is the result of something going wrong while using the [`System.Data.SqlTypes`](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqltypes?view=netframework-4.7.1) namespace classes.
+The appearance of an `SqlTypeException` is the result of something going wrong while using the [`System.Data.SqlTypes`](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqltypes?view=netframework-4.7.1) namespace classes.

-In this article we'll examine the `sql` by seeing where it resides in the overall .NET exception hierarchy.
-We'll then look at a fully functional C# code sample that will illustrate one specific technique for connecting to an ADO.NET data source, performing queries, and how we could encounter `sqls` under certain circumstances, particularly when dealing with abnormal or difficult to manage data types.
+In this article we'll examine the `SqlTypeException` by seeing where it resides in the overall .NET exception hierarchy.
+We'll then look at a fully functional C# code sample that will illustrate one specific technique for connecting to an ADO.NET data source, performing queries, and how we could encounter `SqlTypeExceptions` under certain circumstances, particularly when dealing with abnormal or difficult to manage data types.
 Let's get to it!

 ## The Technical Rundown